ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-renewal-and-rotation.markdown

-# Security : Authentication : Certificate Renewal & Rotation
+# Authentication : Certificate Renewal & Rotation

 X.509 certificates have expiration dates and must be renewed once in a while.